Salesforce System Design Interview: What the Bar Tests at Each Level

 Jumping to implementation before clarifying scope.
 Salesforce interviewers frequently give underspecified prompts on purpose.
 If you start drawing boxes without asking about scale, tenant count, consistency requirements, and latency targets, you're failing the first test before the interview gets going.
 This one is painful to watch because the candidate thinks they're being efficient.

 Generic designs with no Salesforce context.
 "We'd use Kafka, Redis, and Postgres" isn't wrong, but it's not a Salesforce answer.
 Where does tenant isolation happen?
 How do you handle governor limits on the consumer side?
 What's the blast radius when one tenant's processing job slows the queue?
-Generic designs signal you haven't thought about what makes this company's problems different, and Salesforce interviewers are very aware of their company's problems.
+Generic designs signal you haven't thought about what makes this company's problems different.

 Skipping failure modes.
 Trust is Salesforce's #1 value.
-That directly translates to reliability expectations in the interview.
-If your design doesn't address what happens when a component goes down, how retries are handled, how you detect data inconsistency, and how you recover from partial failure, you're leaving points on the table at every level.
+That translates directly into the reliability bar.
+If your design skips component failure, retries, inconsistency detection, and partial recovery, you're leaving points on the table at every level.

-Treating the domain knowledge gap as irrelevant.
-Interviewers consistently reward candidates who demonstrate they've thought about the problem from an enterprise SaaS perspective.
+Treating the domain gap as irrelevant.
 You don't need to know the Salesforce API surface.
 You do need to understand what "multi-tenant" means for system design.
 There's a difference.
 The first one takes years.
 The second takes a weekend.

 Further Reading